testdriverai/goodlooks/README.md

 # Validate Playwright Tests without Flaky Selectors

 Modern websites are dynamic, so static selectors can be challenging to maintain.
 This causes tests to break with code changes.
-In addition, some things like `img` and `canvas` content are impossible to validate with selectors alone.
+Some things like `img` and `canvas` content are impossible to validate with selectors alone.
 GoodLooks.ai lets you validate visual changes with natural language prompts.

 ## Demo